acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ***

-### Install Redux and the React bindings

-In the root of the project directory (where you execute `npm start` from), run:

-    npm install redux react-redux --save

-Open the project in your editor.

-> NOTE: More intimidating concepts will be introduced here, but they are all React-Redux-specific.
+### Some theory about `react-redux`

+The *React bindings for Redux* has some intimidating concepts that we need to understand in order to use Redux with React.
 The API of the `react-redux`-lib contains two main parts:

-* `<Provider store>`
+* `<Provider store={store} />`
-* `connect([mapStateToProps], [mapDispatchToProps], [mergeProps], [options])`
+* `connect(mapStateToProps, mapDispatchToProps)`

 `<Provider>` is a component that makes the Redux store available to the rest of your app.

-`connect()` is a function which encapsulates the process of talking to the store.
+`connect()` is a function which encapsulates the process of talking to the store by generating container components.
+Technically, a container component is just a React component that uses `store.subscribe()` to read a part of the Redux state tree and supply `props` to the presentational component that it renders.
 It enables you to:

-* Read data from the Redux store into your app's connected components as props
+* Read data from the Redux store into your app's connected components as `props`
 * Dispatch actions to your store from any of your app's connected components

-Correspondingly, the `connect()`-function takes two arguments, both optional:

-TODOOOO

-connect takes in two parameters.
+In order to achieve the above, the `connect()`-function takes two (optional) arguments that have been given these names by pure convention: `mapStateToProps` and `mapDispatchToProps`.

+#### `mapStateToProps`

 The first one allows you to define which pieces of data from the store are needed by this component.
+So basically what data the component might have to *read*.
+It describes how to transform the current Redux store state into the props you want to pass to the presentational component that you are wrapping.

+Example:

+    const mapStateToProps = state => {
+        return { videos: state.videos };
+    }

+In this example, `videos` will be available in the `props` of the component.

+#### `mapDispatchToProps`

-The second one allows you to indicate which actions that component might dispatch.
-By convention, they are called mapStateToProps and mapDispatchToProps, respectively.
+The second one allows you to indicate which actions that component might *dispatch*.
+It can be a function, but most commonly it is an object of *action creators* (functions returning action objects).

-Reading data: `mapStateToProps()`
-Dispatching actions: `mapDispatchToProps()`

-* `mapStateToProps`: called every time the store state changes.
-It receives the entire store state, and should return an object of data this component needs.

-* `mapDispatchToProps`: this parameter can either be a function, or an object.
-    * If it's a function, it will be called once on component creation.
-It will receive dispatch as an argument, and should return an object full of functions that use dispatch to dispatch actions.
-    * If it's an object full of action creators, each action creator will be turned into a prop function that automatically dispatches its action when called.
-Note: It's recommended to use this "object shorthand" form.

-Normally, you would call connect in this way:

-    const mapStateToProps = (state, ownProps) => ({
-        // ... computed data from state and optionally ownProps });

-    const mapDispatchToProps = {
-        // ... normally is an object full of action creators };

-    // `connect` returns a new function that accepts the component to wrap: const connectToStore = connect(
-        mapStateToProps,
-        mapDispatchToProps
-    );
-    // and that function returns the connected, wrapper component: const ConnectedComponent = connectToStore(Component);

-    // We normally do both in one step, like this: connect(
-        mapStateToProps,
-        mapDispatchToProps
-    )(Component);

-So basically, each component that needs ? has to provide an object of action creators if they want to dispatch actions and map state to props if they want to use anyting from the store
+Example:

+    { searchYoutube }

 ***

+The `connect()`-function is used like this:

+    const connectToStore = connect(mapStateToProps, mapDispatchToProps);
+    const ConnectedComponent = connectToStore(Component);

+The above two lines are normally made in one step:

+    connect(mapStateToProps, mapDispatchToProps)(Component);

+This looks a bit funny.
+Remember components are usually exported just like this:

+    export default VideoList;

+But here, and this is important, what is instead exported is a container component returned by the function returned by `connect(mapStateToProps, mapDispatchToProps)` given the actual presentation component as an argument.
+Funky, I know.
+So for our `VideoList`-component, as we shall see, the export statement would look like this:

+    const mapStateToProps = state => {
+        return { videos: state.videos };
+    }

+    export default connect(mapStateToProps)(VideoList);

+`mapDispatchToProps` is omitted because this component won't dispatch any actions.

+To summarize, what you have to remember is that each component has to map the store state to props if they want to use anything from the store, and provide an object of action creators if they want to dispatch actions.
+That's it.

+***

+### Time to code again!

+In the root of the project directory (where you execute `npm start` from), run:

+    npm install redux react-redux --save

-Open `index.js`.
+Open the project in your editor and navigate to `index.js`.
 It should look like this since last time:

     ReactDOM.render(<App />, document.getElementById('root'));

 Wrap `<App>` in a `<Provider>` and add some imports, like so:

     import { Provider } from 'react-redux';
-    import store from './store';

     ReactDOM.render(
         <Provider store={store}>